MatteoChapuy/cloudB-documentation/cloudb-documentation/docs/workspaces.md

    1. In the project table, click on the project name of the project that you wish to visualize.
    2. Go to the "Devices" section.
    3. Click on the "Add / Modify Device" button.
-   4. Enter device details such as name, geographical location, and date range.
+   4. Enter device details such as name, measurement point name, geographical location, date range, and upload an image.
    5. Click "Validate" to add the device.
 ##### Modifying Device Details:
    1. Click on the "Add / Modify Device" button.